Grade 4: The Idea Hunter

 - Use a Word Map: Help them remember new words by linking them to a synonym (for example, "increasing" → "expanding") and an antonym (for example, "decreasing").

-- Make a mental movie: While reading, ask your child to picture the scenes, actions, and characters to help them understand better.
+- Make a Mental Movie: While reading, ask your child to picture the scenes, actions, and characters to help them understand better.

 Grade 4 Practice Quizzes